kuceb/eslint-plugin-json-format/README.md

 **"standard"**: default from [`sort-package-json`](https://github.com/keithamus/sort-package-json).
 This is a sane, standard order.

-**"pro"**: places scripts and depenedencies at the top, reducing need to scroll down to view them.
+**"pro"**: places scripts and dependencies at the top, reducing need to scroll down to view them.
 Pros only.

 **["your", "custom", "order", "here"]**: provide an array to manually set the sort order.